Bioconductor/BBS/Doc/BBSoptions.md

 ## Alert / AlertOn / AlertTo

+These are not yet implemented but could be if there was a need.
 Notify package maintainer of build failures or warnings.

 - Alert enables AlertOn and AlertTo.
 Possible values are TRUE and FALSE.
 The default is FALSE.
 To enable alerts,